Baldur's Gate 3: Accolades

 Baldur's Gate 3 had record-breaking award success continuing over a year beyond its release.
 According to Vincke, Larian sent rotating groups of staff to award ceremonies because it started to impact the studio's development activities.
-In April 2024, the game became the first to win Game of the Year, or the equivalent category, at all five major ceremonies: the Golden Joystick Awards, the Game Developers Choice Awards, the DICE Awards, the BAFTAs, and The Game Awards.
+In April 2024, the game became the first to win Game of the Year, or the equivalent category, at all five major ceremonies: the Golden Joystick Awards, the Game Developers Choice Awards, the D.I.C.E.
+Awards, the BAFTAs, and The Game Awards.
 Several publications also selected Baldur's Gate 3 as the best title of the year, including Ars Technica, GameSpot, GamesRadar+, and PC Gamer.
 It won the 2024 Hugo Award for Best Game or Interactive Work.

 At the Golden Joystick Awards, the game broke the previous record with seven wins, including Best Storytelling, Best Visual Design, and Studio of the Year for Larian.
 At The Game Awards, the game won in six of the nine nominated categories, including Best Role Playing Game, Best Community Support, and Best Multiplayer Game.
 Baldur's Gate 3 was one of two titles to win multiple awards at the 27th Annual D.I.C.E.
 Awards, (Note: The other title was Marvel's Spider-Man 2; with 6 wins, it was the most-awarded title of the 2024 ceremony.) receiving Role-Playing Game of the Year alongside Outstanding Achievements in Story, Game Design, and Game Direction.
 At the BAFTA Game Awards, the title won five awards; lead writer Sarah Baylus and composer Borislav Slavov accepted the awards for Best Narrative and Best Music, respectively.
 At the 24th Game Developers Choice Awards in San Francisco, it received four awards, including Best Narrative and Best Design.
 It led The Steam Awards in 2023 with two wins, including Game of the Year and Outstanding Story-Rich Game.